Frontenda/wp-phone-message/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wp-phone-message` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->Plugin Name screen to configure the plugin
+1. Use the Settings -> WP Phone Message screen to configure the plugin
-1. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)
+1. Insert your International Prefix and your whatsapp phone number and click on "Save Changes"

+== Changelog ==

+= 1.0.0 =
+* Creating settings from
+* Form validation
+* Creating shortcode
+* Creating widget

+= 1.0.1 =
+* Fixing compatibility issue with Wordpress 5.3.x

 == Frequently Asked Questions ==